Waterfall charts in PowerPoint: your step-by-step guide

 - Automatically opens when you first insert your chart.

-- Select ‘Edit Data’, accessible by right clicking on the chart or through the ‘Chart Design’ ribbon.
+- Select ‘Edit Data’, accessible by right clicking on the chart or through the ‘Chart Design’ ribbon tab.

-Note: PowerPoint functionality does not allow for stacked waterfall charts, so adding additional columns of data will not result in changes to your chart.
-Click here to see an overview of the benefits of using think-cell to create waterfall charts in PowerPoint, including the ability to create stacked waterfall charts.
+Note: Like Excel, PowerPoint functionality does not allow for stacked waterfall charts, so adding additional columns of data will not result in changes to your chart.
+If your presentation would benefit from a stacked waterfall chart, this is possible with an add-in like think-cell.

 Click on ‘Select Data’ to change the visible data in your chart

-If you’re adding or removing rows of data to your chart, you’ll need to adjust the selected data your chart is reading from and therefore shows.
+If you’re adding or removing rows of data to your chart, you’ll need to adjust the selected data PowerPoint is reading from.
 This can be done as follows:

-- Click on the ‘Select Data’ command accessible within the ‘Chart Design’ ribbon.
+- Click on the ‘Select Data’ command accessible within the ‘Chart Design’ ribbon tab.
 This will open the ‘Select Data Source’ window as well as your chart’s Excel window.

 - Adjust your ‘Chart data range’, selecting the data in your chart’s Excel window you want to show.